-Motor Vehicle Accident Lawyer
+Motor Vehicle Accident Lawyer Philadelphia

 Car Crashes and Pennsylvania Law

-When people drive, they must obey traffic safety rules and exercise caution so that they do not harm themselves or others.
+When people drive, they must follow traffic laws and exercise caution so that they do not harm themselves or others.
 Unfortunately, many people choose to disobey traffic laws or engage in reckless driving behaviors, such as: talking on cell phones, speeding, talking to other passengers, ignoring traffic lights, or even driving too slow.
 These driving behaviors tend to seem harmless to most people until they are involved in a severe motor vehicle accident that places their lives and the lives of others at risk.

 1) A person's careless behavior was the cause the motor vehicle crash;